kjhenner/takehome-assignment/nlp/README.md

 > [Senior NLP Engineer](https://jobs.wrk.xyz/contenda/25040)

 The goal of this assignment is to evaluate a candidate's ability to pick up knowledge quickly, iterate on the existing resources, commuicate through writing, and be creative around business problems.
+Please don't spend more than 3 hours on this.

 If you have any questions, please email lilly@contenda.co.